 Birgit Brecknell (née Planitz) completed her Master of Creative Industries in Screenwriting at the Queensland University of Technology (QUT) in 2008.
 The outcome of her degree was the book Frank and Stein: From Research Scientist to Creative Writer.
 This was followed by her first novel Arjuna's Daughter.
-Birgit is currently writing her second novel "Coal Eyes, Raven Hair".
+She is writing her second novel "Coal Eyes, Raven Hair."

 She is an author on more than 30 journal and conference papers in human-computer interaction, healthcare, bioacoustics, medical imaging and 3D image matching.